survive-the-century/survive-the-century/book/text/chapter_carbon-capture.md

 temperature:
 ---

-<h1>{{ page.title }}</h1>

 {% include variables %}

 <div class="js-var-carboncapture-1" markdown="1">

 Phew, okay, we did decide to invest in a planetary clean-up project back in the 2050s.
+{:.leader-sentence}

 Luckily that means that there are fewer greenhouse gases in the atmosphere.
 The planet will warm a bit, but the magnificent Council has enough time to fix the space mirrors before anything too bad happens.
 Thank you, Council!

 - [Congratulations, you made it to 2080!](part-page_2080.html){:js-next-dest="newspaper_welcome-to-2080-designer-planet.html"}
 {:.choice-options}